 Type of chemical used.
-The stamp on the wood gives you the retention level of the wood, and that is a representation of preservatives retained in the wood.
+The stamp on the wood gives you the wood’s retention level, which is a representation of preservatives retained in the wood.
 It is in pounds of preservative per cubic foot of wood.
 If the number is high, there are higher chances of rot resistance in the wood.

 Look for a fact sheet

-A fact sheet is a summary that has relevant information about treated wood.
+A fact sheet is a summary of relevant information about treated wood.
 Type of chemical used.
-Do not go from one store to the other looking for the fact sheet.
-Request the sheet from the manufacturer.
-The sheet contains the information you want to know about your product.
-The information that comes on the fact sheet is the same information that comes on the tag.
-The facts and points remain short and easy to understand.
-That is an advantage to users who have difficulties in researching on the internet.
-It is affordable and re-distributed to the next user.
+Do not go from one store to another to find the instruction sheet.
+Ask for the sheet from the manufacturer.
+The fact sheet contains the information you want to know about your product.
+The information on the fact sheet is the same information that is on the label.
+The facts and points remain brief and easy to understand.
+This is an advantage for users who have difficulty researching on the Internet.
+It is affordable and will be passed on to the next user.